FLASH: a Fast joint model for Longitudinal And Survival data in High dimension

 area!

-Thanks to our LabCom LOPF (Large-scale Optimization of Product Flows), in partnership with the LPSM,
+Thanks to our LabCom LOPF (Large-scale Optimization of Product Flows), a unique collaborative structure with multiple academic research labs and with the support of our historical sponsors

 CNRS and